MetaMask/metamask-docs/docs/guide/snaps.md

 };
 ```

 Modify the text in the `description` or `textAreaContent` field.
 Open the Settings tab in MetaMask Flask to remove the snap, refresh the dapp in your browser, and connect to re-install the snap.

-The next time you click the **Send message-button**, you will see the new text in the confirmation screen. *This flow will be improved in the next update to the template-snap-monorepo.*
+The next time you click the **Send message-button**, you will see the updated text in the confirmation screen. *This flow will be improved in the next update to the template-snap-monorepo.*

 ## Next up
 If you're interested in building your own snap, next up is the [Snaps development guide](./snaps-development-guide.html).